Tessaira/Ballistic-iwag/README.md

 like [so](https://www.cse.iitb.ac.in/~shrey/img/02.png) , except no bricks

-Note: The link above shows the firts version I had in mind, the current one can be seen at the very bottom of the readme.
+Note: The link above shows the first version I had in mind, the current one can be seen at the very bottom of the readme.
 I am keeping this first visualisation nevertheless as it shows where I have drawn insipiration from.

 ### Fonts I've used: